aglerum/discovery_data/README.md

 # discovery_data
 Repository for FSU Libraries Discovery Data Services projects.

-See the wiki for GREL snippets and other resources for working with OpenRefine as well as a scratch pad for SQL queries.
+See the [discovery_data wiki](https://github.com/aglerum/discovery_data/wiki) for GREL snippets and other resources for working with OpenRefine as well as a scratch pad for SQL queries.

-_Last Updated: May 14, 2019._
+_Last Updated: May 25, 2019._